Make the avoidance industry report its own inventions

 The Accord does not claim it can unilaterally monitor the world's tax havens — no government can.
 What it builds instead is a lattice from which concealment cannot escape over a lifetime: automatic information exchange (FATCA / CRS / CARF), recurring leak-driven discovery (empirically about once every three years), whistleblower awards at 15–30% of recovery, the advisor-disclosure regime above, and heir liability with no statute of limitations — concealment must survive the holder's death plus two heir generations, indefinitely.

 The arithmetic makes the choice for the holder.
-At roughly a 3%-per-year discovery hazard, cumulative discovery over 30 years is about 60%, and the expected cost of concealment is a large multiple of the Year-1 0.8% voluntary-disclosure rate.
+At roughly a 3%-per-year discovery hazard, cumulative discovery over 30 years is about 60%, and the expected cost of concealment is a large multiple of the discounted Year-1 voluntary-disclosure terms.
 Coming forward is not a concession — it is the dominant strategy.

 - Gifted assets carry the giver's capital-gains ledger position — no multiplying the favored-rate allowance by passing assets through relatives.